DataDog/documentation/content/en/security_platform/cspm/frameworks_and_benchmarks.md

 - To pass the Monitoring Section of the [CIS AWS Foundations benchmark][1], you **must** enable [Security Monitoring][4] and forward [Cloudtrail logs to Datadog][5].

 - Datadog CSPM is not designed to ensure compliance with a specific regulatory framework.
 You are responsible for how Datadog findings help your organization meet regulatory requirements.
-Further, Datadog focuses on mapping Datadog rules to a subset of compliance controls that are directly related to cloud infrastructure, and not other functions and internal processes that may impact regulatory adherence.
+Datadog focuses on mapping Datadog rules to a subset of compliance controls that are directly related to cloud infrastructure and not other functions and internal processes that may impact regulatory adherence.

 ## Customize how your environment is scanned by each rule

 On the [Rules][6] page, hover over a rule and click on the pencil icon to edit a rule at the top of the page.
-Under **Define search queries**, click the **Advanced** drop down menu to set filtering logic for how a rule scans your environment.
+Under **Define search queries**, click the **Advanced** drop-down menu to set filtering logic for how a rule scans your environment.

 For example, you can remove all resources tagged with `env:staging` because this environment is not running production applications using the **Never trigger a signal when** function.
-Or, you may want to limit scope for a certain rule to resources tagged with `compliance:pci` using the **Only trigger a signal when** function.
+Or, you may want to limit the scope for a certain rule to resources tagged with `compliance:pci` using the **Only trigger a signal when** function.

 {{< img src="security_platform/cspm/frameworks_and_benchmarks/never-trigger-a-signal.png" alt="In the Datadog app, select Advanced to populate Never trigger a signal when, and add a query." >}}